 Teeth extraction is almost always necessary when people start to grow wisdom teeth between the ages of 15 and 20 years old.

 Like impacted molars, teeth that have been damaged or loosened by gum disease and decay can spread infection.
-In this case, Dr. Long would recommend that he extract those teeth as soon as a problem becomes evident.
+In this case, Dr. Nolan would recommend that he extract those teeth as soon as a problem becomes evident.

-Following extraction, Dr. Long reminds his patients not to smoke.
+Following extraction, Dr. Nolan reminds his patients not to smoke.
 They are also reminded to eat soft foods, take pain medication as necessary and to rinse with salt water throughout the day to try and keep pain and swelling down.

 Like most other procedures, there are a few risks when it comes to teeth extraction.
 Patients may experience a painful condition called dry socket if the blood clot in their healing tooth becomes dislodged.
 In rare cases, tooth extraction can also cause harmful bacteria to enter the bloodstream, so people with heart or liver disease may experience serious repercussions.
 Likewise, electing not to have a necessary extraction may result in many of the same complications.
-Dr. Long will discuss your needs with you to determine your best treatment protocol.
+Dr. Nolan will discuss your needs with you to determine your best treatment protocol.